TREM2 and Alzheimer’s Disease Risk

 Genetics research over the past decade has highlighted the importance of the immune response as central to Alzheimer’s disease.
 Most genetic risk factors discovered for Alzheimer’s involve the brain’s immune system.[ref]

-Microglia cells are an important type of cell in the brain and spinal cord.
-Microglia are the main immune defense cells, fighting off pathogens in the brain.
-But they are also crucial in reacting to cellular stress in the neurons of the brain and cleaning up cellular debris.
+Microglia cells are an important cell type in the brain and spinal cord.
+Microglia are the primary immune defense cells that fight off pathogens in the brain.
+But they are also critical for responding to cellular stress in the brain’s neurons and cleaning up cellular debris.

-The blood-brain barrier does a pretty good job of keeping most bacteria out of the brain.
-In turn, the blood-brain barrier also blocks the rest of the body’s immune cells, like white blood cells, from crossing into the brain.
-Thus, microglia are the resident brain immune cells.
+The blood-brain barrier does a good job of keeping most bacteria out of the brain.
+In turn, the blood-brain barrier also blocks the rest of the body’s immune cells, such as white blood cells, from entering the brain.
+Thus, microglia are the brain’s resident immune cells.
 When activated, microglia release cytokines.

-Within the different regions of the brain, up to 16% of the cells can be microglia.
-The microglia react to and interact with other molecules around them – such as molecules associated with pathogens (PAMPs) and cellular damage in the brain (DAMPs).[ref]
+Within different regions of the brain, up to 16% of the cells may be microglia.
+Microglia respond to and interact with other molecules in their environment, such as pathogen-associated molecules (PAMPs) and cell-damaging molecules in the brain (DAMPs).[ref]

-Like many immune system responses, microglia activation can be a double-edged sword.
-Initially, activating microglia can help to clean up any cellular debris.
-However, overactivation causes the secretion of inflammatory cytokines that can injure neurons.[ref]
+Like many immune system responses, microglial activation can be a double-edged sword.
+Initially, activation of microglia can help clean up cellular debris.
+However, overactivation leads to the secretion of inflammatory cytokines that can damage neurons.[ref]

-The TREM2 gene codes for a receptor on the microglia, which receives signals from nearby neurons and then activates several important functions of the microglia.
-For example, TREM2 is integral in activating autophagy or phagocytosis in microglial cells, which are needed to clean up cellular debris in the brain.[ref]
+The TREM2 gene encodes a receptor on microglia that receives signals from nearby neurons and then activates several important functions of microglia.
+For example, TREM2 is essential for activating autophagy or phagocytosis in microglial cells, which is necessary to clear cellular debris in the brain.[ref]

 TREM2 Genotype Report:

 Several genetic variants have links to an increased risk for Alzheimer’s disease.
 The R47H variant has been linked in numerous studies to Alzheimer’s.
-Study results show that the increase in relative risk is 2-3 fold.[ref]
+Study results show that the increase in relative risk of Alzheimer’s disease is 2-3 fold.[ref]

 Members: Log in to see your data below.